On the business of Design: Design is a job

 I urge each and every one of you to seek out projects that leave the world a better place than you found it.
 We used to design ways to get to the moon; now we design ways to never have to get out of bed.
 You have the power to change that.

-Working with the project manger.
+Working with the project manager.

 Just as you’re responsible for the quality of a project, your project manager is responsible for getting it done on time.
 And with the maximum amount of profit.
 This doesn’t mean you’re not both thinking about those things.
 It means you each own your part of the project.
 This often leads to tension, as your ultimate goal is to do good work, and the project manager’s ultimate goal is to do the work on time.
 And that’s pretty much how it should work.

-The book is packed with great business practice advice for creative businesses.
+The book is packed with great advice on business practices for creative businesses.
+It includes an extensive categorized book list for further reading.
+Because

 Perpetual intellectual curiosity is the greatest resource a professional designer can have.
 Barring that, an island hideaway is nice.